In our two Sean Hannity show, toll-free, it's 800-941.

 So 50 years ago, Benny Thompson was on the different side of an insurrection.

-He was supporting a group that wanted to take land by force if necessary in the southeastern part of the United States to create a new Republic of Africa, the Republic of New Africa was called.
+He was supporting a group that wanted to take land by force, if necessary, in the southeastern part of the United States to create a new Republic of Africa, the Republic of New Africa, it was called.

 This group was on the FBI's top watch list.

-Uh they had uh informants telling him the group was planning for guerrilla warfare.
+They had informants telling him the group was planning for guerrilla warfare.

-Uh a couple others were wounded, one FBI agent wounded, and despite all that violence, despite its ill intent and its its radical agenda, Benny Thompson as a young alderman defended this group, actually call uh called on police to stop investigating and instigating clashes.
+And despite all that violence, despite its ill intent and its radical agenda, Benny Thompson, as a young alderman, defended this group, actually called on police to stop investigating and instigating clashes.

-And then when a uh an officer was killed in Mississippi in Jackson, Mississippi, in August 1971, an event that created national headlines uh uh with the RNA, uh Benny Thompson joined the press conference where the press conference is focused was to blame police for having gotten themselves killed by pursuing this group, a group that by the way, they had a lawful warrant to go raid.
+And then when an officer was killed in Mississippi, in Jackson, Mississippi, in August 1971, an event that created national headlines with the RNA, Benny Thompson joined a press conference where the press conference's focus was to blame police for having gotten themselves killed by pursuing this group, a group that, by the way, they had a lawful warrant to go raid.

 So that is the Benny Thompson of 50 years ago, very different from the man that's putting on the show today.